FredrikMorstad/git_create/README.md

 Syntax: git-create [-flag] [repo name] [description] [private]

-Problem the set up script can't reload the .bashrc file, so the user have to write bash or exec bash to get the git-create alias
+Problem: The set up script can't reload the .bashrc file, so the user have to write bash or exec bash to get the git-create alias